PKU-Alignment/omnisafe/docs/source/foundations/lagrange.rst

 Strong and Week Duality
 -----------------------

 In the above introduction, we learned about the definition of primal and dual problems.
-You may find that the dual problem has a suitable property, that the dual problem is convex.
+You may find that the dual problem has a suitable property, that it is convex.

 .. note::

     The naive idea is that since the dual problem is convex, that is, convenient to solve, can the solution of the primal problem be converted to the solution of the dual problem?

 We will discuss the weak and strong duality to show you the connection between the primal and dual problems.

 .. tab-set::